9 new COVID-19 cases reported in Crossroads

-As of Friday, no adults with COVID-19 were hospitalized with 546 total staffed hospital beds in Trauma Service Area S, according to the state health department.
-Sixteen ICU beds were available, and none were occupied in the trauma service area, which includes Calhoun, DeWitt, Goliad, Jackson, Lavaca and Victoria counties.
+As of Saturday, no adults with COVID-19 were hospitalized with 541 total staffed hospital beds in Trauma Service Area S, according to the state health department.
+Nineteen ICU beds were available, and none were occupied in the trauma service area, which includes Calhoun, DeWitt, Goliad, Jackson, Lavaca and Victoria counties.
 Hospitalization data is delayed by one day.

 (0) comments